Faculty of Color Working Group

 Led and created by BIPOC faculty active in the NEHC, FOCWG holds an annual conference to address professional advancement and development strategies; network; and concretely engage the personal toll exacted from BIPOC faculty through concrete discussion of self-care practices.
 FOCWG also offers fellowship opportunities to increase individual productivity and protect a principled tenure process among BIPOC, and it is currently developing a mentoring network comprised of senior BIPOC scholars and administrators targeting BIPOC faculty at all career stages.
 These programs begin what the FOCWG director and executive committee believe can be sustainable, integral, and evolving supports that work to ensure not only healthier daily lives and professional outcomes among BIPOC, but will also fundamentally orient and strengthen the institutions at which they work.

-The Faculty of Color Working Group is generously supported by
+The Faculty of Color Working Group is generously supported by the

 WHAT WE DO...

 Still, today, many faculty of color state that they feel isolated and that they see themselves as the exception rather than the norm, and with that view comes a burden of proof that weighs heavily on one's professional and social life.
 By funding this request, Mellon backs institutional change in a regional and national way, while actively pushing academic structures toward altering inequitable frameworks—essentially enacting the beginnings of a decolonization of the humanities in academia.